mjrusso/mountain/README.md

 file per scene or sequence), then you're likely fighting an uphill battle against your screenwriting software.

-This isn't Fountain's fault -- it's just a markup language, and file organization is a higher-level concern.
+This isn't Fountain's fault — it's just a markup language, and file organization is a higher-level concern.

-That being said, we can change the equation by building tooling (see [Exhibit A](http://johnaugust.com/2014/fountain-for-coders-or-the-joy-of-writing) and [Exhibit B](http://slugline.co/blog/shotlists) for examples unrelated to the concern of file organization).
+That being said, we can change the equation by building tooling.
+(See [Exhibit A](http://johnaugust.com/2014/fountain-for-coders-or-the-joy-of-writing) and [Exhibit B](http://slugline.co/blog/shotlists) for examples unrelated to the concern of file organization.)

 Mountain makes it possible to arbitrarily organize the file layout of your screenplay.
 More specifically, it is a tool for intelligently splitting and